María La Baja

 María La Baja is a town and municipality located in the Bolívar Department, northern Colombia.

 History

 María La Baja was founded by Alonso de Heredia (brother of Pedro de Heredia) on December 8, 1535.

 Geography and climate

 The municipality of María La Baja has a total area of 547 km², bordering to the north with the municipality of Arjona, to the east with the municipalities of Mahates and San Juan Nepomuceno, south with the municipalities of El Carmen de Bolívar and San Jacinto and to the west with the municipality of San Onofre, Sucre.
-The town of María La Baja has an area of approximately 150 km² and it is some 72 km away from the Department's capital Cartagena.
+The town of María La Baja has an area of approximately 150 km².
+It is some 72 km away from the Department's capital Cartagena.

 A warm climate prevails throughout the year at an average temperature of 28 °C.